 A clogged drain will ruin anyone’s day.
-You pull out your plunger only to find that, no matter how much you push and pull, you just can’t seem to clear your pipes.
-From clogged sinks to blocked toilets, a blockage in your lines can be a major headache.
-Luckily, plumbing professionals have all the tools needed to clear any drain clog.
+You pull out your plunger only to find that, no matter how much you push and pull, you can’t seem to clear your pipes.
+From clogged sinks to blocked toilets, a blockage in your lines can be a significant headache.
+Luckily, plumbing professionals have all the tools to clear any drain clog.

 The first tool most plumbers reach for when trying to clear an obstruction is a plumbing snake, also called a plumber auger.
 This device consists of a long cable that has blades at one end.
-A plumber places the cable into the drain and pushes it forward until it reaches the clog.
-The operator then turns a crank on the auger to rotate the blades and dislodge the clog.
-Plumbing augers come in two different varieties; a straight tube style and a J-shaped one.
-The straight type is suited for most drains, while the J-shaped one is mainly for toilets.
+A plumber places the line into the drain and pushes it forward until it reaches the clog.
+The operator then turns a crank on the drill to rotate the blades and dislodge the clog.
+Plumbing drills come in two varieties; a straight tube style and a J-shaped one.
+The straight type suits most drains, while the J-shaped one is mainly for toilets.

 Pros of Plumbing Snakes

 When a plunger doesn’t work, a plumbing snake is a quick and effective option for clearing softer clogs.
-From toilet paper to food scraps, a drain auger should be able to work its way through most organic material.
-However, not all clogs are susceptible to the blades of an auger.
+From toilet paper to food scraps, a drain auger should be able to work its way through most organic materials.
+However, not all clogs are susceptible to the blades of a drill.
 In this case, most plumbers move on to a more forceful solution; the hydro-jet.

 Cons of Plumbing Snakes

 For the toughest of clogs, plumbers rely on high-pressure hydro-jet technology.
 Hydro jets pressurize water to up to 4000 psi before using it to blast through the most stubborn of clogs.
 Of course, using high water pressure to break loose debris comes with some risk to pipes.
-If misused, the high force of water used by a hydro-jet can not only cause lines to burst; they can seriously injure those nearby!
-Due to the increased risk of damage to your pipes, hydro jetting is not something homeowners should ever attempt to do independently.
+If misused, the high force of water used by a hydro-jet can cause lines to burst and seriously injure those nearby!
+Due to the increased risk of damage to your pipes, hydro jetting is not something homeowners should attempt to do independently.

 Pros of Hydro Jetting

-While they require specialized equipment and knowledge to use, hydro jetting procedures are practically guaranteed to clear any debris, waste, or organic material from a building’s plumbing.
-If a blockage remains after hydro-jetting, the only way to remove it will be to replace the offending section of the pipe.
+While they require specialized equipment and knowledge, hydro jetting procedures are guaranteed to clear any debris, waste, or organic material from a building’s plumbing.
+If a blockage remains after hydro-jetting, the only way to remove it is to replace the pipe’s offending section.

 Cons of Hydro Jetting

-Hydro jetting requires a plumber who has extensive experience in operating a hydro jet.
+Hydro jetting requires a plumber with extensive experience operating a hydro jet.
 Improper hydro jetting performed by a homeowner with no plumbing experience can severely damage pipes and result in costly repairs.
-Before choosing to use a hydro-jet, make sure there isn’t a more economical option that will work as well for your situation.
+Before choosing a hydro-jet, ensure there isn’t a more economical option that will also work for your situation.